Update: Here is a (free) doc with some very basic cloze activities, along with translations, for five of the songs in the movie.

 - As they do the cloze activity, they will most likely have to look up some words and be exposed to some new vocabulary.

 - They could answer the questions before or after watching, but I will have them answer them before watching so that they have more input to the language that they will hear (by looking back at reading and writing it and saying it as we go over it).

 - We will also do some cloze activities for four songs that are in the movie.

 - *Note* One frustrating thing is that the subtitles and the audio frequently don't match!
 In the readings, I have mostly written the language that they will hear, not the language of the subtitles.

 Also...
 I am working on a BONUS: a presentation with screenshots and the readings.
-Below is a glimpse of it in video form.
-I will use this video (oops about that scratchy parts at the beginning!) to make some Edpuzzles.
-I will probably break it up a bit.
+Here is a glimpse of it in video in Edpuzzle.